Benefits of international trade

 Diversification of economic risks

-This diversification allows for greater economic stability and resilience to fluctuations or problems in specific markets.
+This diversification enables greater economic stability and resistance to fluctuations or problems in specific markets.

 Thus, international trade not only increases opportunities, but also protects the economy against global uncertainties.